 - Remodeling your commercial property

+Although builders risk insurance is geared mainly towards construction workers, you can also consider it as a homeowner.
 In 2019, $1,060,782,000 in homeowners claims were paid in Missouri.
 The right coverage is key to avoiding a significant financial setback.
 Whether you are remodeling a current home or starting from scratch, builders risk can help.

 If you are building a home from the ground up, the builder typically obtains the insurance.
 Once the closing day comes, the builders risk policy ends, and your homeowners insurance applies.
 Review your options with a trusted adviser for accuracy.

 When you are doing a buildout, the risk of theft and vandalism is a top concern.
 Materials and equipment are left out on the job site for weeks and months on end.
 Your project could be indefinitely delayed if items get stolen.

 The amount that can be replaced will be up to the preselected limits of coverage.
 A builders risk policy will automatically include theft and vandalism on most policies.
 The size of your project will determine the cost of coverage.